 This is actually a type of ghost known as an onryo, the ghost of a young woman who was greatly wronged by a man in life and now seeks vengeance on the living.
 Strangely enough, the man who actually did the wronging is often left untouched by the onryo, which is probably perceived as the way it should be in the traditionally male-dominated Japanese society...

 While there are a few male onryo in kabuki, the vast majority are female.
 And while there are similarly a small number of exceptions with lighter and/or more colorful hair, and even a few with skin that isn't ghost-white, the overwhelming majority are Eerie Pale-Skinned Brunettes.

 In most media, the onryo has no one in particular to seek vengeance on, rather inflicting it on everyone in the area.

-This trope has become insanely popular recently.
+This trope has become insanely popular in Western media recently, while has been a staple in Asian media for a long time.
 Compare with Bedsheet Ghost and Undeathly Pallor.
 Contrast with Cute Ghost Girl.
 Usually comes with a side serving of Screamer Trailer.
 See also Undead Child.

 open/close all folders